sanjana-3002/sanjana-3002/README.md

-Sanjana Waghray — MS in Data Science with foundation in applied statistics & analytics.
+## Sanjana Waghray — Bridging Data Science, Finance & AI with Statistical Depth

 ## About
 Where data meets design, logic meets empathy, and AI learns to explain itself.
 I craft intelligent systems that transform raw, unstructured data into clear, actionable insight — from real-time churn prediction to generative finance engines that reason and adapt.